macopedia/magento2-omnibusdirective/README.md

 ```

-Notice - if you have custom theme and modified review form template file `Magento_Review/templates/form.phtml` you have to add manually `order_number` input (see example in file `view/frontend/templates/review/form.phtml`):
+Notice - if you have custom theme and modified review form template file `Magento_Review/templates/form.phtml` you have to add manually `order_id` input (see example in file `view/frontend/templates/review/form.phtml`):

 ```html
 <div class="field review-field-order-id required">